 Brain injuries are much more common than we suspect.
 The simple act of “getting your bell rung” in an accident may cause serious brain injury.
-It’s quite common for clients to called me after a crash and downplay brain injury symptoms because they believe it’s something that should clear up on its own.
+It’s quite common for clients to call me after a crash and downplay brain injury symptoms because they believe it’s something that should clear up on its own.

 There are two common misunderstandings about brain injuries.
 The first is that you have to lose consciousness.
 You don’t.
 After an accident, most don’t know whether they lost consciousness or were simply stunned, dazed or confused.
 This is especially true in a car crash when the airbags come out, which is a startling, forceful event by itself.